LE BLOGUE DES EXERCICES,DU CONDITIONNEMENT PHYSIQUE ET DE L'ALIMENTATION-DE L'HYGIENE DE VIE/EXERCISES-CONDITIONING AND PROPER FOOD DIET BLOG.

 But the elastic assistance ends very quickly, thereby creating a burden for the active contractile components of the muscle fibers.
 This makes a lot of sense, but Van den Tillaar & Ettema (2010) found otherwise.

-They showed that muscle activity in the prime movers was diminished during the sticky region, and proposed that a neural delay is created between the point where the muscle's leverages diminish and where the brain ramps up muscle activation to complete the movement., which we'll discuss later in the article.
+They showed that muscle activity in the prime movers was diminished during the sticky region, and proposed that a neural delay is created between the point where the muscle's leverages diminish and where the brain ramps up muscle activation to complete the movement.
+We recommend using a variety of strategies to increase your ability to overcome the sticky point, which we'll discuss later in the article.

 Any serious lifter understands the importance of mental preparation before a heavy lift.
 Tod et al. (2005) conducted a very interesting study where they found that "psyching up" led to an 8% increase in force production compared to controls.